 Mulching is an essential spring chore for every gardener.
-Whether you’re mulching the vegetable garden to cut down on watering, dressing up your flower beds, or hoping to keep weeds at bay in shrub plantings, it’s important to know how much mulch you need for the job.
-Getting stuck with too little mulch – or worse, too much! – has caused plenty of gardeners to scratch their head in confusion.
+Whether you’re mulching the vegetable garden to cut down on watering, dressing up your flower beds, mulching a playground, or hoping to keep weeds at bay in shrub plantings, it’s important to know how much mulch you need for the job.
+Getting stuck with too little mulch – or worse, too much! – due to poor estimations has caused plenty of gardeners to scratch their head in confusion.
 This article introduces mulch calculator formulas you can use to purchase the perfect amount of mulch for your garden each and every time.

 Step by step mulch calculator